Py-AMS/pyams-security/src/pyams_security/doctests/users.rst

     >>> groups_folder.get_all_principals(user1_id)
     {'groups:group1'}

-If a group is initialy empty, we can add principals to it:
+If a group is initially empty, we can add principals to it:

     >>> groups_folder.groups_by_principal.get(user1_id)
     {'groups:group1'}